fawnium/autolang/README.md

 python -m unittest discover tests
 ```

-**NOTE:** Our unit tests are an ongoing work in progress, and may not be particularly robust or compehensive.
+**NOTE:** Our unit tests are an ongoing work in progress, and may not be particularly robust or comprehensive.
 We are currently working on improving test-case coverage.

 </details>